Rodrigossz/CV/README.md

 ## Been an Cloud Solutions Architect at Microsoft

-Some cool projects from my Azure CSA role.
+Some cool projects from my Azure CSA role, since 2015.

 ### IoT + Modern Data Warehouse solution for Wind Farms - August 2017